 There are several avenues for adaptation to these structural constraints to growth.
-One example is to hire only exceptional faculty members.
-For example, the Department of Demography at UC Berkeley has generally had only 3 or 4 faculty lines, but each one is an internally reorganized "star".
-A different example is Brown University, where about half of the Sociology faculty positions are members of the Population Studies Center.
+It is possible to remain small only if every faculty member is exceptional.
+For example, the Department of Demography at UC Berkeley has generally had only 3 or 4 faculty lines, but each one was filled with an internationally recognized superstar.
+A different example is Brown University, where the Sociology Department decided to invest about half of its faculty lines to sociological demographers.
 The more common strategy has been to look outside the traditional disciplines of sociology and economics to find productive researchers who can contribute to and benefit from a demography research center.
 The rise of the Carolina Population Center to one of the most well-funded and productive programs in the country is testimony to this strategy of diversification toward a more broadly defined "population and health sciences" rather than traditional demography.

-There is no one model to create a successful population center.
-Most important is having a core of highly productive research-oriented core faculty.
+There is no one model to create a successful population center, though the key is to have a core of highly productive research-oriented core faculty.
 Yet, it is not always obvious how to select and nurture the careers of younger scholars, both new PhDs and graduate students to become productive and imaginative researchers.
 I have been frequently disappointed and sometimes surprised to learn that my judgements of future potential were mistaken.
-Successful research careers are more likely to due to intangible characteristics and happenstance that most of us are willing to acknowledge.
+Successful research careers are not always evident from observable characteristics.
+It is often said that future success is due to intangible characteristics, such as perseverance, the ability to identify important questions, and a willingness to change course when an initial strategy does not work.